 The restaurant doesn’t deliver, so we hired a TaskRabbit to pick up and deliver the food to our Airbnb for an extra $30.
 He showed up right on time (with his mom to help!), and they walked in smiling, showering us with congratulations.
 Also, the food was phenomenal.

 National average for food: $2,720 (based on average of $68 per person for 40 people)

 Our wedding: $530

 Money saved: $2,190

 I’m blessed with a plethora of crafty friends, an addiction to Pinterest and an appreciation for outdoor beauty.

-We didn’t do a ton decor-wise since the flowers and trees were plenty, but we did order a bunch of mason jars, tissue pom poms, ribbon and chalkboards on Amazon for just under $70.
-One epic craft night later and we had all our decorations ready.
+We didn’t do a ton decor-wise since the flowers and trees were plenty, but we did order a bunch of Mason jars, tissue pompoms, ribbon and chalkboards on Amazon for just under $70.
+One epic craft night later, we had all our decorations ready.

 The day before the wedding, I stopped by our local flower stand and bought a bunch of flowers in matching hues.
-It cost another $70 (this includes my bouquet!) and we did some quick arranging in the previously mentioned mason jars.
+It cost another $70 (this included my bouquet!), and we did some quick arranging in the previously mentioned Mason jars.
 An artist friend led the charge the morning of the wedding to make sure everything was set up and gorgeous.

 National average for flowers and decorations: $2,141